€97 Find Cheap Flights from Dublin to Canada

 The average price of all round-trip flights from Dublin to Canada clicked on KAYAK for each day over the last 12 months.

 When flying from Dublin to Canada, you should consider leaving on a Tuesday and avoid Mondays if you are looking for the best rates.
-For your return to Dublin, you’ll find the best rates on Saturdays and the most expensive ones on Sundays.
+For your return to Dublin, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Dublin to Canada?